A 16-year-old cyclist was riding along the pavement came into the road and was hit by a car travelling in the same direction.

-It was dark, but there was street lighting, so the lack of lights on the bicycle were not a factor.
+It was dark, but there was street lighting, so the lack of lights on the bicycle was not a factor.

 The accident happened when the claimant rode his bicycle off the nearside pavement into the road at an angle and into the path of the Defendant’s car.
 Following the impact between the vehicles, the claimant passed over the bonnet of the car.
 He struck the nearside of the windscreen and his head struck the top of the windscreen and the leading edge of the roof before he made contact with the roof itself and ultimately came down on the road seriously injured.

 The case was decided by a Judge in the Claimant’s favour, subject to a finding of 50 per cent contributory negligence, which was reduced to one third to take account of the cyclist being 16 years of age.
 The decision was appealed by the driver’s insurance company.
 They thought the cyclist was wholly to blame, and if not then the cyclist’s contributory negligence should have been higher.